Mike9528/Re-numberMyScreenshots/README.md

 Version 4.0 includes the space between the word Screenshot and the numbering that I had left out of the regex pattern.
 I had interpreted the default pattern without it originally.

+Reorder-Thru-CMD.py tested and added.
+This script is functional.
+Designed to fix the issue.
+The issue persists.